The file does not need to be perfect; the useful part is making cut, crease and reference lines clear enough for the workshop to read.

 Separate cut, crease and perforation lines

-If every line uses the same color, production risk increases.
-Cut lines, creases, perforations, kiss cuts and references should be separated by color or layer whenever possible.
+When every line uses the same color, production interpretation becomes harder.
+Cut lines, creases, perforations, kiss cuts and references are easier to review when separated by color or layer.

 Simple layer names such as cut, crease, perforation and reference reduce back-and-forth during quoting and production.